Phantom Manor: Old Version (1992-2018)

-Henry's ghost still inhabited the house, mocking his daughter's devotion to her intended husband.
-In the following years, Henry invited his dead and demonic friends from the afterlife to fill the house in an eternal party.
-A dark curse fell upon the house and the state of the house and the surrounding grounds was slowly transformed by the evil forces.
-The house was abandoned indefinitely, with Melanie presumably dying inside, never having found her groom.
+But the Phantom was still in the house, laughing at her human devotion to her intended husband.
+One after one, he invited his dead, demonic friends from the afterlife to fill the house in an eternal party.
+A dark curse fell upon the house and the shape of the house was slowly transformed by the evil forces.
+No one ever set foot in the house ever since.